JanGoedicke/PA_Macromedia/README.md

  You will start in a Menue where you can:

- -Create an Account
+ - Create an Account

- -Login to an Account(If you have created one)
+ - Login to an Account(If you have created one)

- -End the Programm
+ - End the Programm

  The Accounts will be saved in a JSON Document called Konto.json.

 if you login successfully you will be brought into the casino menu where you can:

--Manage your Account Ballance
+- Manage your Account Ballance

--Show the possible Games
+- Show the possible Games

--End the menu
+- End the menu

 There Are 2 Possible Games, Black Jack, and Roulette you can play.